Audit Trails

 The governance system maintains tamper-evident audit logs that record:

-• All Governance Decisions: Every PR merge, signature, and veto
+• All Governance Decisions: Every PR merge and maintainer signature milestone

 • Maintainer Actions: Key generation, rotation, and usage